FERPA – Family Educational Rights and Privacy Act of 1974

 This orientation is held three times a year as an introduction for all new administrators to familiarize themselves with various University policies and procedures.
 The orientation is a requirement.
-Facilitators are Robyn Salvo, Director of Human Resources, Charlene Diana, Associate General Counsel and Nina Anderson, Director of the Office of Equity and Diversity.
+Facilitators are Robyn Salvo, Director of Human Resources, Charlene Diana, Associate General Counsel and Nina Anderson, Director of Diversity, Equity and Inclusion.
 Topics covered include but not limited to hiring and search procedures, performance appraisal system guidelines, time and attendance policies, ADA policy, conflict of interest and code of ethics.
 View the schedule and agenda for new administrators orientation.
 Our next session will be held via Zoom on Wednesday, February 8, 2023.
 An Outlook meeting invitation will be sent to Administrators who have been recently assigned this training, or for those that still need to participate in this training.

 Gramm Leach Bliley Act – GLBA